Improving Zero-Shot Action Recognition using Human Instruction with Text Description

 \subsection{Features of Video}

-For the generation of video features, we have several options.
+For the generation of video features, there are several options.
 Commonly used methods are \cite{c3d,two-stream,i3d}.
-As we need to manually annotate the features, to make the model easier to generalize, the size of the feature must be small.
-Finally, we choose three features: (i) objects appearing in the video; (ii) human skeleton motion data; (iii) visual features of the video.
-We concatenate these three feature vectors together as the video feature.
-These three kinds of data can retain a variety of information.
-Furthermore, the feature size is 2480, which is not that large.
+Because we need to manually annotate the features to make the model easier to generalize, the size of the feature must be small.
+Finally, three features are chosen: (i) objects appearing in the video; (ii) human skeleton motion data; and (iii) visual features of the video.
+We concatenate these three feature vectors together as the video feature to retain a variety of information.
+Furthermore, the feature size is 2224 , which is not significantly large.
 Our model empirically works well with this size.